Yallourn 900 mm railway: Operation

 The network used overhead-wire electrification, and track in the open-cut mine was frequently moved using special track shifters.
-Locomotives were supplied by Henschel & Son, Siemens, and Hitachi.
+Locomotives were supplied by Henschel & Son, Siemens and Hitachi.
 Use of the electric locomotive declined in later years, with diesel locomotives used on the Interconnecting Railway in the 1990s.

 The Yallourn railway commenced operation with the power station, being replaced by conveyor belts in 1984.
-The Morwell Interconnecting Railway opened with the Hazelwood complex, and crossed the main Gippsland railway by an overpass to the West of Morwell.
+The Morwell Interconnecting Railway opened with the Hazelwood complex, and crossed the Gippsland railway line by an overpass to the West of Morwell.
 The ICR was replaced by diesel locomotive haulage in 1993, with railway operations ending in October 2000 and the track was lifted between September and December 2001.
 A number of wagons from the railway after closure were acquired by the Walhalla Goldfields Railway and regauged for their use.
-A locomotive and coal wagon from the line are preserved at the North Williamstown railway museum.
+A locomotive and coal wagon from the line are preserved at the Newport Railway Museum.